justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
     ```

-    >Note: This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.
+    >**Note:** This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.

-1. Confirm the deployment in the Liferay Docker container console.
+1. Confirm the deployment in the Docker container console.

     ```bash
     STARTED com.acme.j1e4.impl_1.0.0
     ```

 1. Verify that the example low stock activity was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Products_.
-Then, for any product, click _Edit_ within its menu.
+Then, click _Edit_ within the menu for any product.
 If necessary, you can add a product to do this with (see [Creating a Simple Product](../../../user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md) for help).

    From there, navigate to _Configuration_.
-On this screen, under the _Low Stock Action_ dropdown, the new activity ("Log a warning message") will be present.
+The new activity ("Log a warning message") will be present under the _Low Stock Action_ dropdown.

 ![New low stock activity](./images/02.png "New low stock activity")